 Can you tell us about the WAGGGS mission?

 Of course.
 The movement’s mission is to empower girls through non-formal education, and inspire them to become responsible citizens of the world.
 It’s really about giving them agency to make their own decisions.
 To become independent, gain life skills and be able to make a positive impact in the world – whether that’s in a small way, like being a good person to those around you, or having a huge world-changing impact.

 That might sound really serious!
 But we do it by making sure everyone is not just learning, but making friends and having fun.
 There’s a saying we have: “if it’s not fun, it’s not guiding”.

 We’re like the UN of girl guiding and scouting.
-An umbrella organisation made up of 152 countries.
-We’ve got a member organisation in each country and they’re all completely independent.
+An umbrella organization made up of 152 countries.
+We’ve got a member organization in each country and they’re all completely independent.
 They do their own thing, and we just support them and give them tools to help them succeed.